acomaviation/aerobid-legal-docs/acceptable_use_policy.md

 You also agree:

-- Not to reproduce, duplicate, copy or re-sell any part of our Platform in contravention of the provisions of our Platform Terms and Conditions ([https://aero.bid/legal/terms](https://aero.bid/legal/terms)).
+- Not to reproduce, duplicate, copy or re-sell any part of our Platform in contravention of the provisions of our [Platform Terms and Conditions](/legal/terms)).
 - Not to access without authority, interfere with, damage or disrupt:
 - any part of our Platform;
 - any equipment or network on which our Platform is operating;